HaxeFlixel/flixel-docs/documentation/00_getting_started/01-install-haxeflixel.html.md

 haxelib install flixel
 ```

+This also automatically installs OpenFL and Lime.

-After Haxelib has completed you can compile games to Flash and Neko out of the box.
+After Haxelib has completed you can compile games to Flash.
+HTML5 and Neko out of the box.

 To compile to desktop and mobile targets, you have to make sure you have run their respective `lime setup`
 commands are completed, each are specified in the